 In her work at Project Rebirth Donna initiated and developed educational materials and led workshops based on the Peabody Award winning documentary Rebirth and its nine short films.
 Through Project Rebirth, she assisted in the development of the first Project Rebirth-Ride 2 Recovery Women’s Initiative for active duty women and veterans.
 Donna is a member of the Expert Panel on Military and Veterans Health at the American Academy of Nursing.

 In addition to academic publications, Donna is the author of The Seasons of Grief, Helping Children Grow Through Loss.
 She has a long history in classroom, experiential and online education, having taught and developed programs at the International Trauma Studies Program, Columbia and Seton Hall Universities.
 Donna holds masters degrees from Teachers College, Columbia University and Rutgers University and earned her doctorate at the University of Pennsylvania.
 Her post-doctoral work includes the Prudential Fellowship for Children and the News at Columbia Journalism School and the International Trauma Studies Program.
-In addition to her role as Managing Director, Education and Programs at Project Rebirth, she is an advisor for the National Alliance for Grieving Children and consults with families, schools and professionals affected by trauma, loss and violence.
+Donna’s new book, Courageous Well-Being for Nurses: Strategies for Renewal, was published by Johns Hopkins University Press September 2023.